Shivam839/E-Commerce-Website/README.md

 # E-Commerce-Website
+This project is choosen by me because I find it very usefull for today market, where maximum of the people choose to shop from  website or application.. this project help many seller to reach thier product through online

+In this project I mainly use HTMl, CSS and JavaScript

 This project is a demo of Ecoomerce website
 E commerce website has  6 secction with different content All six section has given below--